emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 ## Gendern - what is it?

-Many German speakers rightfully felt that using the generic masculine and specific feminine forms this way erases women, even if they're techincally "meant-together" (_mitgemeint_) in the generic masculine.
+Many German speakers rightfully feel that this system erases women, even if they're technically "meant-together" (_mitgemeint_) in the generic masculine.

 The solution is to _gendern_.

 _Gendern_ — from the English word _gender_, which didn't exist in German until recently — is the practice of explicitly including both the male and female forms of words for people in written, and sometimes spoken language.

-In some cases, people also use special punctuation marks and insert otherwise unnatural stops into their speech to include certain trans people as well.
+In some cases, people also use special punctuation marks and insert pauses into their speech to include certain trans people as well.

 ### What would gendern look like in English?